 raise questions so that principle decisions are made by the Editorial Board (or similar group), whenever they deem necessary.

-Review
+6.2Review

 Apart from proof-reading, a proper review should be carried out by health and social care professionals.
 They act as quality assessors and their role is to: